Question: The leaves of my plant have gone yellow. What has caused this?

 Question: The leaves of my camellia have raised corky spots and patches underneath.
 What has caused this?

 It sounds as though the leaves could be affected by oedema.
 This is not a pest or disease but a physiological problem, caused when the plant takes up more water through its roots that it can lose readily through the leaves.
-Overwatering or waterlogging can be to blame, or occasionally camellias grown in polytunnels or under glass where humidity is high can exhibit problems of oedema.
+Overwatering or waterlogging can be to blame, and camellias grown in polytunnels or under glass where humidity is high can also develop symptoms.